tinhutins/kubespray/README.md

 # Kubespray Kubernetes Ecosystem Automation with Ansible

 This project automates the creation of a complete Kubernetes ecosystem using Kubespray and Ansible.
 It includes setting up a High Availability (HA) Kubernetes cluster with essential services and tools for managing and deploying applications.

+## Features

+- **Kubernetes HA Cluster**: Provisioned using Kubespray and kube-vip.
+- **MetalLB**: Provides load balancing for services.
+- **Ingress-NGINX**: Manages HTTP and HTTPS traffic.
+- **Persistent Storage**: Longhorn is used for storage solutions.

 ## Prerequisites

 - At least 4 virtual machines running Ubuntu 24.04.
 - Ansible Vault password: `password`.
 - Optional - Self-Signed Certificates: Generate wildcard self-signed certificates for a test domain using the provided script (ssl.sh).
+- Resource Recommendations: Each VM should have at least 2 CPUs, 2GB RAM, and 20GB disk space.

-## Features
+## Additional notes

-- **Kubernetes HA Cluster**: Provisioned using Kubespray.
-- **MetalLB**: Provides load balancing for services.
-- **Ingress-NGINX**: Manages HTTP and HTTPS traffic.
-- **Persistent Storage**: Longhorn is used for storage solutions.
+- Always validate the compatibility of variables and customizations with the specific version of Kubespray you're using.
+- For more details on Kubespray, refer to the Kubespray documentation [https://github.com/kubernetes-sigs/kubespray].
+- Ensure regular backups before performing upgrades or scaling operations to avoid data loss.

 ## Quick Start
-1. Clone this repo, checkout to a specific Kubernetes version, with branches we follow branches, ie. tags of kubespray:
+1. Clone this repository and switch to the branch that corresponds to the desired Kubespray Kubernetes version.
+With branches we follow branches, ie. tags of kubespray official repo:
 ```bash
     git clone https://github.com/tinhutins/kubespray.git
     cd kubespray